 Full registration fees include access to all I/ITSEC events and the option to receive Continuing Education Units (CEUs).
 It also includes certain meals and snacks: Lunches (T-W-Th), Coffee Breaks (T-W PM, W-Th AM), Continental Breakfast buffets (W-Th), and the Thursday evening gala, which includes a catered dinner and entertainment.
-Full registrants also receive a bag with the conference materials, including an abstract book and CD ROM of the paper and tutorial proceedings.
+Full registrants also receive a bag with the conference materials, including an abstract book.
+All Papers and abstracts will be made available online at the Paper Repository www.iitsecdocs.com.
 Finally, the fees cover all other administrative expenses, such as the Show Daily summary newsletter and shuttle service between the convention center and designated conference hotels.

 6. What clothes/uniform should I wear?